nikstra/WpfPlayground/README.md

 and ItemTemplate.
 SharedSizeGroup is also used to share column width among Grids.

 #### TreeViewHierarchicalDataTemplate
-Using a HierarchicalDataTemplate in a TreeView.
+Using different HierarchicalDataTemplates and DataTemplates in a TreeView.

 #### UIVirtualization
 An attempt to implement a custom virtualization for a ListBox.